code-for-venezuela/2019-april-codeathon/challenges/MPV-INF/README.md

 ## Problem Statement

-Venezuela has seen an unprecedented increase in cases of Malaria, Measles, Diphtheria and Zika.
+Venezuela has seen an unprecedented increase in cases of malaria, measles, iphtheria and zika.

 _References_